maths/moodle-qtype_stack/doc/en/Authoring/Feedback.md

 1. a list of [inputs](Inputs.md)
 2. a list of [potential response trees](Potential_response_trees.md)

-Feedback is associated with each of these and it can be positioned anywhere within the [question text](CASText.md#question_text).
+Separate feedback is associated with each input and each potential response tree.
+It can be positioned anywhere within the [question text](CASText.md#question_text) using tags.

 # Validation #